Lerentis/myBashRc/README.md

-Just a little improvement to the default bashrc
+I switched to ZSH, so there is no bashrc anymore.
+Might still be usefull to some folks.

 added functions: